icollier77/Bootstrap-Portfolio/README.md

 Also a nice button that opened an additional '**Learn more**' section stopped working with Bootstrap 4, so I had to block it out in the html code.

+However, after discussing it with Laura, my teacher in the Bootcamp, she pointed out that I was missing `bs` in the `data-bs-toggle` and `data-bs-target` on line 28 of my html.
+Fixing these classes fixed the issue with the hamburger dropdown, and I was able to revert to my original webpage version.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>